Ivaynn/SpellCrafter/docs/README.md

 <!-- This file was generated automaticaly - do not edit. -->
 # SpellCrafter Spells
-All spells, grouped by type,
+All spells, grouped by type, sorted alphabetically:
 - [Projectile](#projectile)
 - [Modifier](#modifier)
 - [Instant](#instant-1)